Major (film): Theatrical

 Major had limited theatrical release starting from 24 May 2022 with special pre-release screenings in selected cities across India including Delhi, Lucknow, Jaipur, Ahmedabad, Mumbai, Pune, Hyderabad, Vishakapatnam, Bangalore, and Kochi.
-Major was theatrically released worldwide on 3 June 2022 in Telugu, Hindi and Malayalam languages.
+Major was theatrically released worldwide on 3 June 2022 in Telugu, Hindi, and Malayalam languages.
 Earlier, it was supposed to release on 2 July 2021 but was deferred to the COVID-19 pandemic.
-Later, the release was rescheduled as 11 February 2022, but the release date was postponed due to uncertainty prevailing about the reopening of cinemas due to the Omicron variant spread.
+Later, the release was rescheduled for 11 February 2022, but the release date was postponed due to uncertainty prevailing about the reopening of cinemas due to the Omicron variant spread.
 Later in February 2022, the film was rescheduled to release on 27 May 2022 before being pushed back to 3 June.

 Major has undergone pre-release theatrical business of 15 crore excluding the Hindi belt.

 Home media

-The digital distribution rights were acquired by Netflix in all languages and the film was digitally streamed on Netflix from 3 July 2022. and the satellite rights of the Hindi and Telugu version were sold to Sony MAX and Gemini TV.
+The digital distribution rights were acquired by Netflix in all languages and the film was digitally streamed on Netflix from 3 July 2022. and the satellite rights of the Hindi and Telugu version were sold to Sony Max and Gemini TV respectively.